Bora-Valar-Kara/ds.test/dialogue-systems-test/lab3.md

 cd
 ```

-## Prerequisites

-- Node.js and npm should be installed on your system.
+Node.js and npm should be installed on your system.
 Please check:
 ```bash
 node -v
 ```